swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 All Identity Providers compliant with this profile MUST be able to parse and understand the `SignMessage` extension.

 If the `Message`-element of the `SignMessage` is to be encrypted, the Service Provider SHOULD consult the Identity Provider's metadata (`<md:EncryptionMethod>` elements) to determine the intersection of algorithms, key sizes and other parameters as defined by particular algorithms that it supports and that the Identity Provider prefers.
-If the intersection is empty, or if the Identity Provider has not declared any algorithms, the Service Provider MUST use one of the mandatory algorithms defined in the Swedish eID Framework during the encryption operation, which is compatible with the Identity Provider's encryption key declared in metadata.
+If the intersection is empty, or if the Identity Provider has not declared any algorithms, the Service Provider MUST use one of the mandatory algorithms defined in the Sweden Connect Framework during the encryption operation, which is compatible with the Identity Provider's encryption key declared in metadata.

 If an Identity Provider that has ways of determining the principal's identity before displaying a sign message receives a `<psc:PrincipalSelection>` extension in  the authentication request